jacqueline-kraus/MS3-TravelCrowd/README.md

 - [Code Insitute Task Manager Mini Project](https://github.com/Code-Institute-Solutions/TaskManager): for the authentication
 - [Stackoverflow](https://stackoverflow.com/questions/36556566/materialize-datepicker-prevent-end-date-before-start-date): how to prevent that end date is before start date, when using datepickers.
 - [Flask](https://flask.palletsprojects.com/en/2.0.x/patterns/favicon/): how to add favicon
+- [Flask](https://flask.palletsprojects.com/en/2.0.x/patterns/viewdecorators/#login-required-decorator): how to use the login-required-decorator
+- [Shellhacks](https://www.shellhacks.com/jinja2-check-if-variable-empty-exists-defined-true/): reminder on how to use jinja in templates

 ## Acknowledgments
 - A big thank you to my mentor [Tim Nelson](https://github.com/TravelTimN), who not only gave me great tips and recommendations, but also motivated me extremely!
 Until the last minute you were there for me, Danke!!